Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a Product Backlog item for security.
 - [x] Ask the person to share the issue with the team as soon as possible.
 - [ ] Add security to the Definition of Done.
-- [ ] Tell the Product Owner to stop further development of features until the issues are fixed
+- [ ] Tell the Product Owner to stop further development of features until the issues are fixed.
 - [ ] Go check with the Testers.

 _[⬆ Back to Top](#table-of-contents)_